sourcegraph/about/blogposts/more-intuitive-code-search-on-sourcegraph-dot-com.md

 ## Want to help us build the ultimate open source code search engine?

-We are a small, remote first team of mostly engineers who love to code.
+We are a small, remote-first team of mostly engineers who love to code.
 Technologies that we use: Go, TypeScript, React, RxJS, GraphQL, Docker + Kubernetes.

 If you are passionate about making the world better through software: